Lachtan9K/spselit-javascript/08-Loops.md

     const euCountriesWithShortNames = euCountriesArray.filter(hasShortName);
     console.log(euCountriesWithShortNames);

-Note: We can combine usage of functions on **array** collections.
-Order of functions matter.
+Note: We can chain function calling.
+Standard usage is calling `collection.filter(filter_function).map(map_function)` which will process both of them without creating array with temp result between them.
+This will save on memory and variable names.
+Order of functions matter as if we `filter` first we may `map` less collection members then all of them.